MOUSE ANTI-HUMAN IMMUNODEFICIENCY VIRUS (HIV-1) GP120 (1996)

 - Specific for HIV-1 gp120.
 Functions in ELISA and western blot vs. strain IIIb.

-- Purified from ascites fluid or culture medium by protein A chromatography or sequential differential precipitations with greater than 90% purity.
+- Purified from ascites fluid or culture medium by protein A chromatography or sequential differential precipitations with

 - Presented in 0.01 M phosphate buffered saline, pH 7.2 with 0.1% sodium azide.